paroda/trade/README.md

-# Clojure for automated live trading of forex with custom strategy and backtesting
+# My personal trade bot in Clojure to do live trading with my custom strategy

 A tool to help make profit in forex trading.